 President Neal Smatresk with his wife, Debbie Smatresk.

-16th president of the University of North Texas, one of the nation's largest universities
+16th president of the University of North Texas, one of the nation's fastest-growing universities

-President Neal J. Smatresk (pronounced SMAH tresk) joined UNT in 2014 with a vision for leading the University of North Texas to national prominence as the largest, most comprehensive university dedicated to meeting the needs of the dynamic North Texas region.
+President Neal J. Smatresk (pronounced SMAH tresk) joined UNT in 2014 with a vision for leading the University of North Texas to national prominence as the largest, most comprehensive university dedicated to meeting the dynamic needs of North Texas.

-President Smatresk has led the charge in creating new public-private partnerships with businesses like American Airlines, Liberty Mutual, Google and JP Morgan Chase.
+President Smatresk has led the charge in creating new public-private partnerships with businesses like Southwest Airlines, Liberty Mutual, Lockheed Martin, and JPMorgan Chase.
 In response to the rapidly changing career marketplace, President Smatresk ensured the addition of 21st century degree plans in fast-growing fields such as business analytics, data science, and urban policy and planning, as well as a partnership with the Dallas Cowboys for an M.B.A. in sport entertainment management.
 UNT also unveiled the nation’s first bachelor’s degree from a U.S. university on Coursera, the world’s leading online learning platform.

-In addition, President Smatresk has expanded the university’s services in Collin County by opening a location in Frisco, the second-fastest growing city in the nation.
-In partnership with the City of Frisco and its Frisco Economic and Community Development Corporations, UNT built a branch campus which opened in January 2023, offering higher education and research opportunities to students in one of the fastest-growing regions of the country.
+In addition, President Smatresk has expanded the university’s services in Collin County by opening a location in Frisco, one of the fastest-growing cities in Texas and the nation.
+In partnership with the City of Frisco and its Frisco Economic and Community Development Corporation, UNT opened the UNT at Frisco branch campus’ first building, Frisco Landing, in 2023 to offer higher education and research opportunities to students.
+With student-centered curriculum, immersive learning, and a focus on student success, UNT at Frisco aims to help bridge the gap between higher education and the public and private sectors.

 Professional Background